slionnnnnn/yanwenlai/_pages/about.md

 Research Areas
 ======
+Investigation of near magnetic field emissions for inductors
-Modeling and reduction of conducted and radiated EMI for power electronics converters, Wireless charging, Magnetic components and modeling and control of power electronics converters, etc.
+Modeling and reduction of conducted and radiated EMI for power electronics converters
+Development of conducted and radiated EMI prediction techniques based on simulations
+Modeling of radiated EMI for three-phase SiC motor drive system

 Publications